 Check the customs regulations of the country you are flying to before attempting to carry your drone there.
 Again, it would help to take a print out!

-Remember, always keep yourself updated with the rules and regulations – both for travelling with the drone and the local rules and regulations.
-Don’t fret over it too much or try to flaunt your drone and you’ll be good to go.
-Travelling with a drone is certainly worth it!
+Remember, always keep yourself updated with the rules and regulations – both for travelling with a drone and the local rules and regulations.
+Don’t fret over it too much or try to flaunt your drone and you should be good to go in most cases.
+Travelling with a drone as your memory capture companion is certainly worth it!